Sleep and dreaming

 When a person has scary or frightening dreams this is often due to a deficiency in Kidney, Heart and Gallbladder energy.
 Sex dreams are common but also indicate an imbalance in the Kidney energy.

-If you experience any of these symptoms it is worth seeing a practitioner before the problem becomes too serious as we all know how important our sleep is to our emotional and physical well-being!
+If you are bothered by insomnia and sleep symptoms you could consult with your Chinese medicine practitioner before the problem becomes too serious as we all know how important our sleep is to our emotional and physical well-being!